Tubalcaan/Marty/README.md

 # MARTY
 MARTY helps you travel backward and forward in time when using Dates in your applications.

-The idea is to provide a light set of APIs that allow you to add and substract a date interval to the date you're manipulating.
+The idea is to provide a light set of APIs that allow you to add and substract a duration to the date you're manipulating.
 By doing this, you get a new date that has been shifted to past or future.

 ### Getting easy dates